sevcand/Google-Bootcamp/README.md

 ### Product Insight

 Our main character Allard has lost his family at a young hage.
-Unfortunetaly, due to the trauma caused through his parents' passing, Allard doesn't remember a lot about his past.
+Unfortunately, due to the trauma caused through his parents' passing, Allard doesn't remember a lot about his past.
 He grows up with a royal family, who had adopted him when he was still so young.
 In his adult years, Allard joins the King's Army and rises to higher titles quickly, with all of the battle commendations he earns in the service of the Karovenj Kingdom.
-During a kill mission, personally bequested to him by his King, he comes into the possesion of some vital information and thereafter begins his adventures.
+During a kill mission, personally bequested to him by his King, he comes into possesion of some vital information and thereafter begins his adventures.

 ### Product Specs